dfop02/manga-reader/README.md

 ### License

-This project is licensed under MIT - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under MIT - see the [LICENSE](LICENSE) file for details